Excitebike: World Rally: Reception

-World Rally received mixed to positive reviews; the game holds a score of 72% on GameRankings and a score of 70/100 on Metacritic.
+World Rally received mixed reviews; the game holds a score of 72% on GameRankings and a score of 70/100 on Metacritic.
 In his review on IGN, Craig Harris gave the game a 7.9/10 and called it "one of the better WiiWare offerings available".
 Christian Donlan of Eurogamer gave the game a 7/10 and said: "That's pretty much applicable to the wider experience, really.
 Like Nintendo's original, ExciteBike: World Rally is simple fun.
 This is no Trials HD, but it's still great to play as a chummy pass-the-controller game, and nice to have stuck on an SD card for a rainy Sunday afternoon when there are no Columbo reruns to watch on television.
-Nostalgic, colorful and modest, this is retro-gaming at its least self-conscious".
+Nostalgic, colorful and modest, this is retro-gaming at its least self-conscious."
 Ryan Scott of GameSpy, however, gave the game 2 stars, and said that the game was fun for a few minutes; Ryan called the game "an unremarkable remake of a game that didn't age too well" and added "nothing's truly new or captivating here.
 It feels like a half-hearted cash-in designed to prey on our nostalgia, not unlike Teenage Mutant Ninja Turtles: Turtles in Time Re-Shelled.
 It's nothing but a curiosity, fun for the few minutes prior to the realization of just how badly Excitebike has aged".